 In terms of my own background, I joined the business just over 2 years ago to take on responsibility for our Dublin and London market and to manage our growth strategy and initiative.
 We’ve actually almost doubled in size during that time which has been very rewarding for both, myself and my business partner.
 My business partner is Ed Coonan, the founder of Casseo and managing director.

 Prior to joining Casseo, I have been in project management and change with other corporations.
 I’ve worked with a mix of financial services and software organizations such as Prudential international, Assurance Capita, IFDA and similar.
-I have to say that I really consider myself very lucky in terms of the caliber of the organizations I’ve worked in over the years and the learning ground they gave me.
+I have to say that I really consider myself very lucky in terms of the calibre of the organizations I’ve worked in over the years and the learning ground they gave me.

 With all of that experience and exposure, tell me what you believe are the fundamental traits of being a successful project manager?